-Following issuance of the Bonds, \$58,935,000 principal amount of authorized unlimited tax bonds for the Utility System, \$37,495,000 principal amount of unlimited tax bonds for the Road System, \$105,990,000 principal amount of unlimited tax bonds for refunding Utility System bonds and \$76,350,000 unlimited tax bonds for refunding Road System bonds will remain authorized but unissued.
+Following issuance of the Bonds, \$56,735,000 principal amount of authorized unlimited tax bonds for the Utility System and \$105,990,000 for the refunding of such bonds and \$35,920,000 principal amount of unlimited tax bonds for the Road System and \$76,350,000 for the refunding of such bonds will remain authorized but unissued.
 The District reserves in the Bond Order the right to issue the remaining authorized but unissued bonds plus such additional bonds as may hereafter be authorized by voters in the District.
-The Bond Order imposes no limitation on the amount of additional parity bonds which may be issued by the District (if authorized by the District's voters and approved by the Board and, in the case of bonds for the Utility System (such as the Utility Bonds) and recreational facilities, approved by the TCEQ).
-The District's issuance of bonds for the Road System (such as the right to issue obligations, other than the Bonds, including tax anticipation notes and bond anticipation notes, and to borrow money for any valid public purpose.
+The Bond Order imposes no limitation on the amount of additional parity bonds which may be issued by the District (if authorized by the District's voters and approved by the Board and, in the case of bonds for the Utility System (such as the Bonds) and recreational facilities, approved by the TCEQ).
+The District's issuance of bonds for the Road System is not subject to approval by the TCEQ.
+In addition, the District has the right to issue obligations, other than the Bonds, including tax anticipation notes and bond anticipation notes, and to borrow money for any valid public purpose.
 The issuance of additional obligations may increase the District's tax rate and adversely affect the security for and the investment quality and value of the Bonds.
 See "DEVELOPMENT STATUS OF THE DISTRICT."